OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Data Analysis

-After investigating, importing and manipulating certain sections of the dataset, I needed to resort to writing various customised DAX measures that would enable me to calculate all sales YTD (i.e, year-to-date) and also PY (i.e., prior year) in order to demonstrate the YoY % growth rate, which was crucial to highlight potential fluctuations in sales figures between years as well as amongst certain seasons:
+After investigating, importing and manipulating certain sections of the dataset, I needed to resort to writing various customised DAX measures that would enable me to calculate all sales YTD (i.e, year-to-date) and also PY (i.e., prior year) in order to demonstrate the YoY % growth rate, which was crucial to highlight potential fluctuations in sales figures between years as well as in certain seasons:

 ```dax
 Sales YTD =